Skip to main content

 English videos

-1. Vocational Education and Training
+1. Vocational Education and Training (VET)

 2. Foundational Skills Award

-Introduce the Foundational Skills Award for students.
+Our second suggestion for a better qualification system is to introduce the Foundational Skills Award for students.

 3. Clear, consistent qualifications

-Replace NCEA with qualifications that are clear, consistent and set our young people up for success.
+The third part of our proposal is to replace NCEA with qualifications that are clear, consistent and set our young people up for success.

 4. Strengthening the requirements